English Language and Literature Reading List

 Dear Fresher,

 My colleagues (Dr Timothy Michael and Dr Rebecca Menmuir) and I are delighted that you will be joining us to read English at Lincoln in October.
-We hope that you are looking forward to it as much as we are, and I would like to give you here some preliminary information that should help ensure that we all get off to a good start together after you arrive.
+We hope that you are looking forward to it as much as we are, and I would like to give you some preliminary information that is crucial for making a good start when you arrive.

 The Oxford English course is divided into two parts with examinations at the end of the first and third years.
-Your first examination, called Prelims, will be taken at the end of your first year, and it will consist of four courses (called 'papers' in Oxford) taught over the first year: 'Early Medieval Literature (650-1350)' taught by Dr Menmuir; 'Victorian Literature (1830-1910)', and 'Modern Literature (1910-present)' taught by Dr Michael; and 'Introduction to Language and Literature', which is organised jointly by Drs Michael and Menmuir.
+Your first examination, called Prelims, will be taken at the end of your first year, and it will consist of four courses (called 'papers' in Oxford) taught over the first year: 'Early Medieval Literature (650-1350)' taught by Dr Menmuir; 'Victorian Literature (1830-1910)', and 'Modern Literature (1910-present)' taught by Dr Michael's sabbatical replacement, Dr Iris Pearson (who you will have met virtually in one of your interviews); and 'Introduction to Language and Literature', which will be taught this year by Dr Menmuir and Dr Robert Freeman.

-You will find below your reading lists for the Michaelmas papers, and you should pay careful attention to them immediately – the Oxford English course requires a significant amount of preparation in the vacations before every term begins, and the first term is no exception.
+You will find below your reading lists for the Michaelmas papers, and you should pay careful attention to them immediately – the Oxford English course requires a significant amount of advance preparation in the vacations, and the summer before the first term is no exception.
 If you neglect the vacation reading, you will not be ready for work due at the very start of term and then find it very difficult to catch up.

 I am happy to answer any questions you may have and can be reached by email: peter.mccullough@lincoln.ox.ac.uk